jdonlan91/jdonlan91/README.md

 ### Hi there 👋

-I'm Joe Donlan and I'm an aspiring Data Engineer and Back-end developer!
+My name's Joe Donlan and I'm an aspiring Data Engineer and Back-End Developer, based in York, UK!

 You can find my ongoing projects pinned below, and download a copy of my latest CV [here](https://github.com/jdonlan91/jdonlan91/blob/main/JDonlan_DataEngineer_Oct2023.pdf).